aneall/IntroToXRand3DGraphics/README.md

 ## Workshop Outline
 Since this workshop only lasts for an hour, this will help gauge what we will spend our time on:
-1. Intro to XR and 3D Graphics presentation –
+1. Intro to XR and 3D Graphics presentation – 20 minutes
+2. A-Frame - 30 minutes
-2. Head to Glitch and [remix this repository](https://glitch.com/~ph2024-xrand3d-graphics)
+   a.
+Head to Glitch and [remix this repository](https://glitch.com/~ph2024-xrand3d-graphics)
-3. Download the teapot and old well 3D models from this GitHub repository
+   b.
+Download the teapot and old well 3D models from this GitHub repository
-4. Use [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com/) to test your glTF/glb models in the browser
+   c.
+Use [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com/) to test your glTF/glb models in the browser
-5. Follow along to setup your scene
+   d.
+Follow along to setup your scene
+4. Questions + customizing - 10 minutes
-6. Customize with more assets, materials, sound, custom shaders, and more!
+   a.
+Customize with more assets, materials, sound, custom shaders, and more!
-7. Test in the browser (either via your laptop, PC, mobile device, or HMD)!
+   b.
+Test in the browser (either via your laptop, PC, mobile device, or HMD)!

 ## Post-Workshop Feedback and Resources